ericanafziger/tuxedo-documentation/README.md

 ## Acknowledgement

-Skeleton was created by [Erica Nafziger](https://github.com/ericanafziger).
+Skeleton was created by [Erica Nafziger](https://github.com/ericanafziger). ©2017 All rights reserved.